cul/dlst-studio/faq.md

 Activities in the Studio incorporating tables can accommodate up to 25 or so persons.
 If tables are rolled away and chairs arranged into rows, the Studio can hold up to 40 persons.

-## What technology is in the Studio?
+What technology is in the Studio?

 The Studio is a bring-your-own-technology space.
 There are no computers installed in the room, but we are ready to plug your laptop in for presentations or capture events with projectors, a video camera, and microphones.
 Wireless connectivity has been upgraded to the fastest available in the library.

-If you need advanced software or scanning technology for your research, that is available in the Digital Humanities Center (305 Butler); software and computers for teaching support are available in the Center for New Media Teaching and Learning Faculty Support Lab (204 Butler).
+If you need advanced software or scanning technology for your research, that is available in the Digital Humanities Center (305 Butler); software and computers for teaching support are available in the CTL’s Learning Commons (204 Butler).

 ## When is the Studio open?